HL7/fhir-ips/input/pagecontent/Design-Conventions.md

 A general introduction to the problem of cross-jurisdictional identification of medicinal product is provided in the [IPS CDA implementation guide](https://www.hl7.org/implement/standards/product_brief.cfm?product_id=483)

-As for the CDA implementation guide, this guide describes how the relevant IDMP identifiers and attributes, namely the Pharmaceutical Product Identifiers (PhPIDs), the Medicinal Product Identifier (MPID), and the Medicinal Product Package Identifier (PCID) are represented in the IPS.

 The solution proposed for the FHIR IPS IG is slightly different from that adopted in the CDA IG and follows the current indications of the FHIR community: all the relevant product codes are represented in fact as one of the possible Codings of the product CodeableConcept, rather than being expressed as distinct attributes/resources (which is a possible approach).
 The same approach is followed for the vaccines.

 ### Provenance